 Heavy snow or ice can overload the wiper motor.
-If the wiper motor overheats, the windshield wipers will
+If the wiper motor overheats, the windshield wipers will stop until the motor cools and the wiper control is turned off.
+See Electrical System Overload ♀ 262.

 Wiper Parking

 If the vehicle is turned to STOPPING THE VEHICLE/OFF while the wipers are on LO, HI, or INT, they will immediately stop.